zarthur/CSCC-Fundamentals-Android-Notes/week_09_10/readme.md

 *Learn Java for Android Development*, pp. 167-169, 174-183

 ## Abstract Classes and Abstract Methods
-Imaging that we wanted to create classes representing different kinds of animals.
+Imagine that we wanted to create classes representing different kinds of animals.
 We could start with an *Animal* base class that contained all the state and behavior shared by all animals and create subclasses to represent specific animal species.
 For example, we could write the following to